P-7 The Top Seven Awareness Posters 2018

 Another one of those Dan’s New Leaf Posts, meant to inspire thought about IT Governance . . . .

-Given what a hit the two posters we did this with for the IBA’s IT Security and Risk Management Conference last November were, we decided to run some reports to see what our most popular posters were, for the sake of blowing up a few more!
+Given what a hit the posters we did during the year were, we decided to run some reports to see what our most popular posters were, for the sake of blowing up a few more!

 As everybody loves top ten lists and contests, we thought it might be interesting to share the results.